Reshaping a Website Through Navigation

 Our old navigation

-Following the Data
+Letting the Data Lead

 A Different Approach